 13.Call someone who can relate.

-And if you don’t have someone, find travelers online or email me (but be warned, I’m not going to further your “suffering,” I will kick your butt and make yourself stop pitying yourself -> rough love 😀 ).
+And if you don’t have someone you know who’s been tired of traveling before, find travelers online or email me (but be warned, I’m not going to further your “suffering,” I will kick your butt and make yourself stop pitying yourself -> rough love 😀 ).

 14. Meet people.